Trainline

-Trainline (formerly Thetrainline.com) is an international digital rail and coach technology platform with headquarters in London.
+Trainline (formerly Thetrainline.com) is a British digital rail and coach technology platform operating across Europe.
 It sells train tickets and railcards as well as providing free access to live train times and railway station information through its website and mobile app which is available on the iOS and Android platforms.
 Listed on the London Stock Exchange, it is a constituent of the FTSE 250 Index.

 History

 Trainline was established in 1997 by the Virgin Group, and online ticket sales began in 1999.
 It was operated under contract by Capgemini.
 Stagecoach later purchased a 49% shareholding.
 In February 2004 Trainline merged with Qjump, its main competitor.
 Stagecoach sold out, with Virgin having an 86% shareholding in the merged company with National Express owning the other 14%.

 In July 2006, Exponent Private Equity acquired Trainline.
 In July 2007, Trainline acquired Advanced Smartcard Technologies and ECEBS, signalling a new strategy to enter the smartcard market.
 Ecebs was subsequently sold to Bell ID in November 2012.

 The company was bought from Exponent by KKR in January 2015.
 In August 2015, the company announced it had changed its name from thetrainline.com to Trainline.
 In 2016, it acquired Captain Train and re-branded it as Trainline EU.

 In June 2019, after an initial public offering the company floated on the London Stock Exchange.
 At the end of February 2021, Clare Gilmartin stepped down as CEO and was replaced by Jody Ford who had joined the business in July 2020.

+In June 2025, Trainline began offering an AI Assistant to assist with customer enquiries.
+The tool was widely criticised for providing incorrect information that if followed would result in the customers receiving fines from train companies.
+The Rail Delivery Group responded to the chatbot by saying "We expect all retailers to ensure customer information is timely and accurate".
+Trainline responded by stating that the assistant was in the beta testing phase.